shatathub/shatatscan/README.md

 </div>

-ShatatScan provides a comprehensive, easy-to-use interface for users to view, confirm, and inspect transactions on EVM (Shatat Virtual Machine) blockchain.
+ShatatScan provides a comprehensive, easy-to-use interface for users to view, confirm, and inspect transactions on SVM (Shatat Virtual Machine) blockchain.
 This includes Shatat Mainnet.

 See our [project documentation](https://docs.shatat.ir/) for detailed information and setup instructions.